Xilinx/XRT/src/runtime_src/doc/toc/cloud_vendor_support.rst

 The plugin is built as shared object -- libazure_mpd_plugin.so, and when users install the azure pkg, the 'so' file will be installed at /opt/xilinx/xrt/lib, and a soft link file -- libmpd_plugin.so is created under the same folder linking to the plugin shared object.
-MPD tries to dlopen the shared object when it gets started.
+MPD tries to dlopen(3) the shared object when it gets started.

-Auzre uses wireserver to provide RESTful APIs doing the xclbin download.
+Azure uses wireserver to provide RESTful APIs doing the xclbin download.
 A conf file -- /opt/xilinx/xrt/etc/mpd.conf is used to specify the IP address of the wireserver.

 Azure xclmgmt driver hard-codes mailbox channel switch so that only download xclbin opcode will go through MPD and plugin.

-Example how a ubuntu VM configurates the plugin
+Example how a ubuntu VM configures the plugin

 .. code-block:: bash